olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 **Footnotes**

 [^1]: We don't care about division-by-zero and exceptions as effects here.
-[^2]: It would be interesting if static analyzer could detect unconditional reads like this, but I've never seen one that can do it.
+[^2]: It would be interesting if a static analyzer could detect unconditional reads like this, but I've never seen one that can do it.
 [^3]: Though it is missing defensive programming, to check and take action if the write fails.